keboola/component-email-smtp-sender/README.md

 - **Attachments Source** - `From Table`, `All Input Files`
 - **Attachments Column** - Attachments column name - json list containing input filenames, so that each recipient can receive a specific subset of attachments (Attachments Source = `From Table`)
 - **Shared attachments** - if checked, all non-template files in the files input mapping and tables from table input mapping will be attached to the email for all recipients (Attachments Source = `All Input Files`)
-- arbitrary number of attachment files - attachments can be of any file type or simply tables in input mapping (certain SMTP server providers forbid some types since they are considered potentially dangerous)
+- arbitrary number of attachment files - attachments can be of any file type or simply tables in input mapping (certain SMTP server providers forbid certain file types since they are considered potentially dangerous)

 **Dry Run** - if checked - emails are built, but not sent **Continue On Error** - if not checked - first unsendable email will crash the component - results table will still be populated with sent emails detail